Casey McQuiston

-Casey McQuiston is an American author of romance novels in the new adult fiction genre, best known for their New York Times best-selling debut novel Red, White & Royal Blue, in which the son of America's first female president falls in love with a prince of England, and sophomore book One Last Stop.
+Casey McQuiston (born January 21, 1991) is an American author of romance novels in the new adult fiction genre, best known for their New York Times best-selling debut novel Red, White & Royal Blue, in which the son of America's first female president falls in love with a prince of England, and sophomore book One Last Stop.
 McQuiston made their debut in the young adult fiction genre with their book I Kissed Shara Wheeler which was released on May 3, 2022.
 They were included in Time magazine's 2022 Time 100 Next list.

 Personal life

-McQuiston was born on January 21, 1991 and grew up in Baton Rouge, Louisiana, U.S.
+McQuiston was born on January 21, 1991 and grew up in Baton Rouge, Louisiana.

 They attended Louisiana State University and received a degree in journalism.
-Prior to publishing their first book, McQuiston waited tables, freelanced and worked extensively in magazine publishing.
+Prior to publishing their first book, they waited tables, freelanced, and worked extensively in magazine publishing.
+McQuiston previously lived in Fort Collins, Colorado and currently lives in New York City.

-McQuiston is queer.
-They are non-binary and use they/them pronouns.
-McQuiston has expressed that they write romantic comedies about queer people because they grew up attending a conservative evangelical Christian school and they want to write books that would have made them feel less isolated as a queer teenager.
+McQuiston is queer, non-binary, and uses they/them pronouns.
+However, some reference books and critical reports list them by their originally assigned pronouns she/her.
+McQuiston has expressed that they write romantic comedies about queer people because they grew up attending a conservative evangelical Christian school, and they want to write books that would have made them feel less isolated as a queer teenager.

-Additionally, McQuiston is open about having ADHD and how it affects their writing.
-They describe their writing process as "impulse-driven" and frequently write scenes nonlinearly.
-After losing their dad in 2014 and struggling with mental health in 2015, McQuiston turned to writing as a way to cope.
+McQuiston has spoken about how ADHD affects their writing, describing the process as "impulse-driven" with scenes often written nonlinearly.
+After their father's death in 2014 and mental health problems in 2015, McQuiston turned to writing as a way to cope.

-McQuiston previously lived in Fort Collins, Colorado but currently lives in New York City, New York with their poodle mix, Pepper.

 Career

 McQuiston is currently represented by Sara Megibow at KT Literary.
 Additionally, they were a 2020 recipient of the Alex Awards for their debut book Red, White & Royal Blue.
+In November 2023, McQuiston told Out that queer fiction was a "formative experience" for them, allowing them to engage with queerness safely, as a young person and that much of work as an author is "about taking care of that conduit and preserving it" for young queer people "who need it the way I did."